Hanitapatel/NC_-AQI/README.md

 ### Dashboard
-* A dashboard to display the findings of the analysis will be created using Tableau
+* A dashboard to display the findings of the analysis will be created using Tableau Tableau stroy can be viewed [here](https://public.tableau.com/app/profile/hanita6433)

 ### Presentation
 Google Slide Presentation can be viewed [here](https://docs.google.com/presentation/d/1nM4eEBQu5QLMny_0g068TraFPewo3p2E-1CmxfTic5c/edit#slide=id.p)

 ## Communication Protocols
-    - Slack channel
+* Slack channel
-    - Zoom meeting during and outside of the class time
+* Zoom meeting during and outside of the class time
-    - Git Hub
+* Git Hub

 ## GitHub
    We have a main branch and one branch per team member.
 Main branch includes README.